ncmahh/ncmahh/README.md

 ## Hi, I am Nicole👋

-I am in my third year working towards a second degree in computer science at Simon Fraser University
+I am in my final year of a second degree in computer science at Simon Fraser University

 ### Skills
 #### Languages